-- · Internally resets chip if not periodically reloaded. - · Debug mode. - Enabled by software but requires a hardware reset or a watchdog reset/interrupt to be disabled. - Incorrect/Incomplete feed sequence causes reset/interrupt if enabled. - Flag to indicate Watchdog reset. - Programmable 32-bit timer with internal pre-scaler. - Selectable time period from (T{PCLK} x 256 x 4) to (T{PCLK} x 232 x 4) in multiples of T{PCLK} x 4.
+- Internally resets chip if not periodically reloaded. - Supports Debug mode. - Watchdog timer is enabled by software but requires a hardware reset or a watchdog reset/interrupt to be disabled. - Incorrect/Incomplete feed sequence causes reset/interrupt if enabled. - Flag indicates watchdog reset. - Includes programmable 32-bit timer with internal pre-scaler. - Time period can be selected from (T{PCLK} x 256 x 4) to (T{PCLK} x 2^{32} x 4) in multiples of T{PCLK} x 4.